Ukraine invasion: What to know as Russian forces target Kyiv

 In Taiwan, demonstrators chanting “Stand with Ukraine” and “Glory to Ukraine” protested outside the Russian representative office on Saturday.

-More than 200 Ukrainians gathered outside the Russian Embassy in an Athens suburb Saturday to protest the invasion, chanting slogans and holding posters with messages including “Russia go home,” “Putin burn in hell," and “We need your help, world!!!”
+Outside the Russian Embassy in an Athens suburb, protesters on Saturday chanted slogans and held posters with messages including “Russia go home,” “Putin burn in hell," and “We need your help, world!!!”

+Protests were also held in Milan, Rome, Belgrade, New York, London and Paris.

 TURNING THE SANCTIONS SCREWS ON RUSSIA